wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Statics Analysis/Moment.md

 ###### Magnetic Moment
 In physics, particularly in electromagnetism, the magnetic moment refers to the magnetic strength and orientation of a magnet or other object that produces a magnetic field.
 It is a vector quantity determining how a magnetic object will react in a magnetic field.
 ###### Moment Capacity
+Refers to the maximum bending moment that can be resisted by an element before it fails in bending
-The internal property that resists bending caused by an external load
+	The internal property that resists bending caused by an external load.

 $\large (P) \times (x)$
 	Where $P =$ the load.